ruby/www.ruby-lang.org/en/news/_posts/2014-02-12-the-2014-ruby-hero-awards.md

 lang: en
 ---

-Has anyone helped you greatly in the Ruby community this year?
+Has anyone helped you greatly in the Ruby community this past year?
 Maybe they taught you something, wrote a gem, or gave you some tech support?
 If anyone comes to mind, then please take the time to
 [nominate them](http://rubyheroes.com/) for a Ruby Hero Award.